 The Christmas Department Store (Little Tiger Press)

-The Christmas Department Store by Maudie Powell-Tuck, illustrated Hoang Giang, is a gorgeous picture book to share in the run-up to Christmas.
+The Christmas Department Store by Maudie Powell-Tuck, illustrated Hoang Giang, is a gorgeous picture book to share in the run-up to Christmas and is now available in paperback.
 The story, about the power of magic at Christmas, is a reminder that the joy of Christmas lies in being with our friends and family, rather than in the presents we receive.
 We asked illustrator Hoang Giang to tell us more about illustrating this magical picture book.

 Extract from The Christmas Department Store